 Habit Change 5: Make it a Point to Move

-Sitting and working at your desk might seem like a very relaxing thing to do (especially when you’ve got a cup of coffee, a nice snack, and are in a cozy, air-conditioned room), but you are actually doing your cardiovascular health a disservice when you keep this up for prolonged periods of time.
+Sitting and working at your desk might seem like a very relaxing thing to do (especially when you’ve got a cup of coffee, a nice snack, and are in a cosy, air-conditioned room), but you are actually doing your cardiovascular health a disservice when you keep this up for prolonged periods of time.
 If your work keeps you sedentary most days, you are a good candidate for cardiovascular disease as well as upping your chances of getting deep vein thrombosis.
 Thus, ensure you find small but significant daily opportunities to move throughout your day.
-Simple things like parking as far away from your office entrance as possible (forces you to log in the steps), getting up to do periodic walks around the block (or even on your floor, if going outside is not possible), or taking the stairs instead of the elevator.
+Simple things like parking as far away from your office entrance as possible (forces you to log in the steps), getting up to do periodic walks around the block (or even on your floor, if going outside is not possible) or taking the stairs instead of the elevator.
 If regular trips to the gym are not viable, at the very least these little things will be good to start you off on the path to good cardiovascular health.

-Becoming heart healthy and heart smart always begins with baby steps that lead to daily habits – which can then become a lifelong practice that effectively allows you to live longer and fuller!
+Becoming heart-healthy and heart smart always begins with baby steps that lead to daily habits – which can then become a lifelong practice that effectively allows you to live longer and fuller!